parasoft/execute-job-action/README.md

 # Execute a Parasoft CTP Job

-This action executes a test scenario job located at the specified Parasoft Continous Testing Platform endpoint.
+This action executes a test scenario job located at the specified Parasoft Continuous Testing Platform endpoint.

 ## Usage